 How to reduce clutter in your home and maintain a clutter-free home….even with kids!

-Stop the inflow
+1. Stop the inflow

 The most important action you can take to maintain a clutter-free home is to stop the inflow of clutter!

-Stop shopping unnecessarily in stores.
+Stop shopping unnecessarily in stores